dzervas/whynot.fail/content/post/Chinese-Factory-v0.1-The-Plastic.md

 image: /img/factory/plastic-v01/image.jpg
 ---

 All I ever wanted, was a tiny Chinese factory inside my house.
-I’m not talking about the people, suicidal thoughts or racism against Chinese people, I’m talking about being able to make stuff.
+I'm not talking about the people, suicidal thoughts or racism against Chinese people, I'm talking about being able to make stuff.
 Quickly and effortlessly.
 So, instead of paying a factory and waiting for a month, I'd like to pay 10x the cost and cry myself to sleep, before I can get what I want.
 But it's a one time thing :)